Actindo-AG/Documentation/PIM/Operation/04_ManageListView.md

 1. Click the drop-down list *Language* in the left column.
   All languages that are activated in the *PIM* module are displayed in the list.

-  > [Info] For detailed information about activating a language in the *PIM* module, see [Configure the language settings](/PIM/Integration/ConfigureLanguages.md).
+  > [Info] For detailed information about activating a language in the *PIM* module, see [Configure the language settings](/PIM/Integration/04_ConfigureLanguages.md).

 2. Select the desired language in the drop-down list *Language* .
-  The values in the rows change to the values in the selected language.
+  The multi-language values in the columns change to the values in the selected language.
+All single language values remain unchanged.

-  > [Info] Note that the selected language only refers to the display language of the product attribute values but not to the user interface language.
-To change the interface language, you have to change the user language settings, see [Select the UI language](to_be_completed).
+  > [Info] If a product has no attribute value defined in the selected language, the value in the corresponding columns remains blank.

 ### Next steps